Permits & Bookings

 • By writing to the Salmon Secretary

 On some beats, all places will be balloted; on others, some places will be balloted, some will be available on a first-come first-served basis.
-Some will be available via the online booking system, some through PD Malloch.
+Some beats are all online.

-At regular stages in the season, an offer of available rods on the more desirable beats is made to the members via an online ballot system where the applicant makes their preferred selection of dates and beats.
+At regular stages in the season (every 4 weeks or so), an offer of available rods on the more desirable beats is made to the members via an online ballot system where the applicant makes their preferred selection of dates and beats.
 The system allows for anglers to apply to fish either alone or with a friend (who is also a member).